Portuguese. Nevertheless, employment contracts and other documents may be drafted in a bilingual template.

 No statutory requirements other than the requirement for the data privacy consent/notice document pursuant to the Personal Data Protection Act to be in both English and Bahasa Malaysia.
 It is standard market practice for employment agreements or policies and other employee communications to be in English.

-No statutory requirements, however, Spanish is always recommendable, since any Mexican authority will require any employment document to be in Spanish or translated into Spanish.
+No statutory requirements.
+However, Spanish is recommended as Mexican authorities require all employment documents to be in Spanish or translated into Spanish.

 Although not required by law, all employment contracts should be in Portuguese, especially because of labor inspections.
 It is common to use bilingual employment contracts (eg, Portuguese and English).